 Poor provider knowledge and lack of guidelines

-Steps to optimize antibiotic use in food animal production includes to:
+Steps to optimize antibiotic use in food animal production includes:

 - Phase out the use of antibiotics for animal growth promotion